hudl/registrator/docs/user/backends.md

 SERVICE_EUREKA_ELBV2_ONLY_REGISTRATION = true (if false then adding the ELB hostname and port to each individual container registration will happen).
 ```

-AWS datacenter metadata will be automatically populated.  _However_, the `InstanceID` will instead match `hostName`, which is the unique identifier for the container (Host_Port).
-This is due to limitations in the eureka server.
+AWS datacenter metadata will be automatically populated.  _However_, the `InstanceID` will instead be the unique identifier `Host_Port`.
+This is due to limitations in the eureka server and fargo library.
 Instead, a new metadata tag, `aws_instanceID` has the underlying host instanceID.

 For any of this to work, it requires properly functioning IAM roles for your container host.
 On ECS, this will just work  - however, if you are running custom container hosts on EC2 with kubernetes or the like, then it may need further setup for the AWS metadata to work.